Cygra/danmaku-mask/README.md

 A simulation of Bilibili's real-time face-masked danmaku effect based on Next.js and Mediapipe.

+Also, the tech used in this project can be used to implement functions like virtual background in things like online meeting.

 | Bilibili                          | Danmaku Mask                   |
 | --------------------------------- | ------------------------------ |
 | ![bilibili](./docs/bilibili.avif) | ![example](./docs/example.JPG) |